 What You Need To Know About The Weather And Sea Conditions Forecast

 What you need to know is we will never intentionally put you out in unsafe conditions.
 Unlike the airlines that after take off, can get above the bad weather, once we depart, we are in the sea conditions, whatever they may be.
-Sometimes the sea conditions remain constant, and sometimes they get worse as the trip goes on or they subside.
-We promise to always do our best to interpret
+Sometimes the sea conditions remain constant, and sometimes they get worse as the trip goes on, or they subside.
+We promise to always do our best to interpret the forecast so you have a great trip.

 If the weather and sea conditions are looking iffy, we will try to communicate with you in advance of your trip.
 If you do not hear from us, expect to show up on time at the boat or at the marina.